kiwicom/orbit/readme.md

 If you want to use a custom theme inside your project, it’s necessary to generate a theme object from `orbit-design-tokens` and use it in `<ThemeProvider />` component from `styled-components`.
 See [this document](https://github.com/kiwicom/orbit-components/tree/master/.github/theming.md) for more information.

 For live preview check out [Storybook](https://kiwicom.github.io/orbit-components/) or [orbit.kiwi](https://orbit.kiwi).

+You can also try `orbit-components` live on [CodeSandbox](https://codesandbox.io/s/github/designkiwicom/orbit-sandbox).

 ## Main Sections:
 * [Components](https://github.com/kiwicom/orbit-components/tree/master/src/)
 * [Icons](https://github.com/kiwicom/orbit-components/tree/master/src/Icon/README.md)